 You will need a browser to check HTML files.
-To start with, any browser, Google Chrome, Opera, Firefox or Internet Explorer will be enough, but later on you will need all of them.
-The thing is that every browser has its own characteristics, and you will need to check your code in each of them.
+To start with, any browser, Google Chrome, Opera, or Firefox will be enough, but later on, you will need all of them.
+The thing is that every browser has its characteristics, and you will need to check your code in each of them.

 An essential part of the web pages development process is checking the validity of the HTML code.
 Special validators, programs or services, validators, are used to check the validity or syntactical correctness of a fragment of code or document.

 The most common online service is validator.w3.org.
 Enter the URL of a web page, and the service will check and show the mistakes in the code if any, or get back а message that your document is valid.

 For checking the validity of local files, you can use special programs, for example, Tidy.
 Some editors (for ex.
 PSPad) have built-in validator, so you can check your code directly in them.